 Robert (Bob) Foster (’65) is a UCLA Anderson adjunct professor of Decisions, Operations and Technology Management, teaching courses in high technology strategy, business plan development and management consulting.

-He also serves as the director of the Fully Employed MBA Global Access Program (GAP), the field study requirement that matches teams of students with global firms to develop business strategies designed to enable the companies to compete in larger markets.
+He also served as the director of the Fully Employed MBA Global Access Program (GAP), the field study requirement that matches teams of students with global firms to develop business strategies designed to enable the companies to compete in larger markets.
 More than 600 companies and 3,000 students have completed this course.
 It was through this work with 150 Finnish technology companies over a 15-year period that in 2011 he was awarded the Knight, First Class, Order of the White Rose of Finland by the President of Finland for the services the GAP program provided to Finland’s Technology Agency.

 Prior to becoming a full time faculty member in 2000, Foster spent 15 years teaching part time at Anderson while serving in various corporate positions.
 He started his career at Xerox Computer Services as vice president of marketing and sales.
 XCS was a startup division of Xerox that sold enterprise resource planning and accounting software services delivered via cloud computing, then known as “time sharing.”